daniel-fv/daniel-fv.github.io/index.md

 - 🔥 I’m currently learning DevOps, Go and automation using Python, PowerShell and Terraform

-You can follow me here:
+You can also find me here:
 <p>
 <a href="https://twitter.com/dfv78"><img src="https://img.icons8.com/color/50/twitter-squared.png" title="Twitter" /></a>
 <a href="https://www.linkedin.com/in/danielfajardovalenti"><img src="https://img.icons8.com/ios-filled/50/4a90e2/linkedin.png" title="LinkedIn" /></a>